Cardinal Capital Management Inc. Raises Stock Holdings in Wells Fargo & Company (NYSE:WFC)

-Cardinal Capital Management Inc. grew its stake in Wells Fargo & Company (NYSE:WFC) by 2.1% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 501,274 shares of the financial services provider’s stock after buying an additional 10,214 shares during the quarter.
-Wells Fargo & Company makes up 1.2% of Cardinal Capital Management Inc.’s portfolio, making the stock its 25th biggest holding.
-Cardinal Capital Management Inc.’s holdings in Wells Fargo & Company were worth $24,292,000 as of its most recent filing with the Securities & Exchange Commission.
+Cardinal Capital Management Inc. lifted its holdings in Wells Fargo & Company (NYSE:WFC) by 2.1% in the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 501,274 shares of the financial services provider’s stock after acquiring an additional 10,214 shares during the period.
+Wells Fargo & Company accounts for about 1.2% of Cardinal Capital Management Inc.’s portfolio, making the stock its 25th biggest holding.
+Cardinal Capital Management Inc.’s holdings in Wells Fargo & Company were worth $24,292,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds also recently modified their holdings of WFC.
-Crake Asset Management LLP boosted its stake in shares of Wells Fargo & Company by 25.0% in the third quarter.
-Crake Asset Management LLP now owns 1,423,985 shares of the financial services provider’s stock worth $66,087,000 after acquiring an additional 285,000 shares during the period.
-Verition Fund Management LLC bought a new position in shares of Wells Fargo & Company in the third quarter worth about $410,000.
-SeaCrest Wealth Management LLC boosted its stake in shares of Wells Fargo & Company by 3.3% in the third quarter.
-SeaCrest Wealth Management LLC now owns 28,296 shares of the financial services provider’s stock worth $1,313,000 after acquiring an additional 900 shares during the period.
-Chartwell Investment Partners LLC boosted its stake in shares of Wells Fargo & Company by 10.1% in the third quarter.
-Chartwell Investment Partners LLC now owns 156,851 shares of the financial services provider’s stock worth $7,279,000 after acquiring an additional 14,452 shares during the period.
-Finally, Psagot Value Holdings Ltd. boosted its stake in shares of Wells Fargo & Company by 58.4% in the third quarter.
-Psagot Value Holdings Ltd. now owns 21,858 shares of the financial services provider’s stock worth $1,014,000 after acquiring an additional 8,060 shares during the period.
-Institutional investors and hedge funds own 74.01% of the company’s stock.
+Several other hedge funds and other institutional investors have also added to or reduced their stakes in WFC.
+Norges Bank bought a new position in shares of Wells Fargo & Company in the fourth quarter worth about $1,566,470,000.
+Capital World Investors boosted its stake in shares of Wells Fargo & Company by 37.4% in the fourth quarter.
+Capital World Investors now owns 30,966,799 shares of the financial services provider’s stock worth $1,485,787,000 after acquiring an additional 8,421,820 shares during the period.
+Nordea Investment Management AB boosted its stake in shares of Wells Fargo & Company by 145.7% in the fourth quarter.
+Nordea Investment Management AB now owns 4,452,780 shares of the financial services provider’s stock worth $214,268,000 after acquiring an additional 2,640,593 shares during the period.
+Voleon Capital Management LP bought a new position in shares of Wells Fargo & Company in the fourth quarter worth about $83,965,000.
+Finally, DNB Asset Management AS boosted its stake in Wells Fargo & Company by 350.8% during the fourth quarter.
+DNB Asset Management AS now owns 2,086,001 shares of the financial services provider’s stock valued at $100,086,000 after buying an additional 1,623,310 shares during the last quarter.
+74.01% of the stock is owned by hedge funds and other institutional investors.

-WFC has been the subject of a number of recent analyst reports.
-Citigroup raised Wells Fargo & Company from a “neutral” rating to a “buy” rating and dropped their price objective for the stock from $58.00 to $56.00 in a research note on Monday, April 11th.
-Raymond James dropped their price target on Wells Fargo & Company from $65.00 to $60.00 and set an “outperform” rating for the company in a research note on Monday, April 18th.
-StockNews.com began coverage on Wells Fargo & Company in a research note on Thursday, March 31st.
-They set a “hold” rating for the company.
-Barclays increased their price target on Wells Fargo & Company from $62.00 to $64.00 in a research note on Monday, April 18th.
-Finally, BMO Capital Markets dropped their price target on Wells Fargo & Company from $64.00 to $60.00 and set a “market perform” rating for the company in a research note on Monday, April 18th.
-Five research analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
-According to MarketBeat.com, Wells Fargo & Company presently has a consensus rating of “Buy” and a consensus price target of $57.62.
+In other Wells Fargo & Company news, EVP Kleber Santos sold 22,700 shares of the firm’s stock in a transaction on Tuesday, May 3rd.
+The stock was sold at an average price of $44.44, for a total transaction of $1,008,788.00.
+Following the transaction, the executive vice president now directly owns 21,478 shares in the company, valued at approximately $954,482.32.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Company insiders own 0.05% of the company’s stock.

 Shares of NYSE WFC traded up $1.32 during midday trading on Tuesday, hitting $39.80.
 The company’s stock had a trading volume of 313,170 shares, compared to its average volume of 24,189,428.
 The company has a current ratio of 0.80, a quick ratio of 0.79 and a debt-to-equity ratio of 0.95.
 The business’s 50 day moving average is $43.94 and its two-hundred day moving average is $49.25.
 Wells Fargo & Company has a 12-month low of $36.54 and a 12-month high of $60.30.
 The firm has a market cap of $150.86 billion, a P/E ratio of 8.00, a price-to-earnings-growth ratio of 0.93 and a beta of 1.13.

-Wells Fargo & Company (NYSE:WFC – Get Rating) last issued its quarterly earnings results on Thursday, April 14th.
-The financial services provider reported $0.88 earnings per share for the quarter, topping the consensus estimate of $0.81 by $0.07.
+Wells Fargo & Company (NYSE:WFC – Get Rating) last released its quarterly earnings data on Thursday, April 14th.
+The financial services provider reported $0.88 EPS for the quarter, topping the consensus estimate of $0.81 by $0.07.
+The company had revenue of $17.59 billion for the quarter, compared to the consensus estimate of $17.82 billion.
 Wells Fargo & Company had a return on equity of 12.20% and a net margin of 25.35%.
-The firm had revenue of $17.59 billion for the quarter, compared to the consensus estimate of $17.82 billion.
-During the same period in the prior year, the business posted $1.05 earnings per share.
-The company’s revenue for the quarter was down 5.2% on a year-over-year basis.
+Wells Fargo & Company’s quarterly revenue was down 5.2% on a year-over-year basis.
+During the same period last year, the business posted $1.05 EPS.
 On average, analysts predict that Wells Fargo & Company will post 4.07 earnings per share for the current fiscal year.

 The company also recently disclosed a quarterly dividend, which was paid on Wednesday, June 1st.
 Shareholders of record on Friday, May 6th were issued a dividend of $0.25 per share.
 The ex-dividend date of this dividend was Thursday, May 5th.
 This represents a $1.00 annualized dividend and a yield of 2.51%.
 Wells Fargo & Company’s payout ratio is currently 20.79%.